Sampling two-dimensional isometric tensor network states: Conclusions

 To validate and benchmark our results, we tested the proposed algorithms on a variety of examples with increasing complexity.
 In particular the GHZ- and W-states' probability distributions were calculated using both algorithms on up to 256 qubits.
 In addition to increasing system size, we explored a generically hard distributions which are generated by random unitary transformations.
 Our numerical experiments validate the scalability of the proposed algorithms and explored the effects of truncation, which are not present in MPS algorithms, introduced during the sampling procedures.

 This work opens various new directions.
-While our algorithm straightforwardly generalizes to higher dimension, numerical validation and testing should be performed on three-dimensional states~\cite{Tepaske2021}.
-We also expect a series of further refinements in sampling and in estimating probability distributions.
-For example, we did not study the empirical distributions built from independent rounds of the top $K$ algorithm.
-In addition, we did not explore importance sampling algorithms.
-For example, we conjecture that Metropolis algorithms can improve the efficiency of our algorithms and lead to rapid sampling of high weight bitstrings.
-Furthermore, our work paves the way for using Monte-Carlo sampling in tensor network quantum many-body methods.
-For example, we suspect our work could be used for conventional Monte-Carlo methods, i.e. those not based on tensor networks, as well as tensor-network Monte-Carlo algorithms such as METTS.
+While our algorithm straightforwardly generalizes to higher dimensional isometric forms, numerical validation and testing should first be performed on three-dimensional states~\cite{Tepaske2021}.
+We also expect further refinements in sampling strategies and in estimating probability distributions.
+For example, we did not study empirical distributions constructed from repeated applications of the top-$K$ algorithm, nor did we explore more intricate Monte-Carlo algorithms based on importance sampling schemes.
+In particular, it would be of interest to investigate whether Metropolis-type algorithms can improve efficiency and enable more rapid sampling of high-probability configurations.

+More broadly, this work paves the way for incorporating Monte Carlo sampling into tensor network methods for quantum many-body systems.
+As an initial step in this direction, we demonstrated the use of the proposed sampling algorithm within a METTS calculation for the transverse-field Ising model.
+While this example illustrates the feasibility of combining isoTNS sampling with METTS, a systematic investigation of isoTNS-based METTS algorithms, including their accuracy, efficiency, and scalability, remains an important topic for future work.
+We anticipate that further developments along these lines will enable finite-temperature simulations, of area law quantum models, with isoTNS.

-While our work did not succeed in collapsing the polynomial hierarchy~\cite{Bremner2011}, it does push the fundamental limits for classically sampling from what are considered hard distributions.
-For example, we expect our algorithms to play an important role in future verifications and extensions of quantum supremacy experiments~\cite{Arute2019}.
+While our work did not succeed in collapsing the polynomial hierarchy~\cite{Bremner2011}, it does provide a tool that can push the fundamental limits for classically sampling from what are considered hard distributions.
+For example, we expect our algorithms to play an important role in future verifications and extensions of quantum supremacy experiments~\cite{Arute2019}, especially for realistic experiments where correlations can be aggressively truncated commensurate with experimental noise~\cite{Zhou2020}.
 It will therefore be of interest to further explore the fundamental limits of this class of sampling algorithms.
 Lastly, we expect our work to find applications in applied mathematics beyond many-body quantum physics.
 In particular, our approach is well suited for uncertainty quantification, in the same vein as tensor-train–based sampling algorithms~\cite{Dolgov2020,Chertkov2022,Batsheva2023,Novikov21}.